full-path/ridesheet/src/terms.md

 ### Commercial Use

 You may use RideSheet for commercial transportation operations.
 All terms still apply.
+We **strongly** recommend you only store sensitive information in organizational Google Workspace accounts.

 ### Government/Public Sector Use